Integrated Deepwater System Program: History

 The Coast Guard performs many missions in a deepwater environment, which is usually defined as waters more than 50 nautical miles offshore.
 These missions include drug interdiction, alien migrant interdiction, fisheries enforcement, search and rescue, International Ice Patrol operations, maritime sanctions enforcement, overseas port security and defense, overseas peacetime military engagement, defense operations in conjunction with the U.S. Navy, maritime pollution law enforcement, enforcement of lightering zones, and overseas inspection of foreign vessels entering U.S. ports.
 During the 1990s, it was determined that the assets and capabilities needed to complete deepwater missions were antiquated and becoming obsolete and included 93 cutters and 207 aircraft.
 The assets were technologically obsolete and often expensive to operate as well as unsuited for evolving mission requirements.

 In 1993, the Commandant's Office of Operations formally acknowledged that the Coast Guard needed a long-term strategy to recapitalize its inventory of cutters and aircraft, and supporting systems.
 In 1998 the Coast Guard issued a Request for Proposal (RFP) for industry teams to bid in proposal a package of assets and systems to meet an identified set of Coast Guard mission requirements.

 This unique "performance-based approach" to modernization and replacement of the Coast Guard deepwater fleet was competitively bid on by three teams: One led by Science Applications International Corporation (SAIC), one led by Boeing, and one led by Integrated Coast Guard Systems LLC, a joint venture of Lockheed Martin and Northrop Grumman established in June 2001 and jointly owned and fully guaranteed by both companies.
-On June 25, 2002, the Coast Guard awarded the base-term agreement of the then 20-year, $17 billion Deepwater contract to Integrated Coast Guard Systems (ICGS).
+In June 2002, the Coast Guard awarded the base-term agreement of the then 20-year, $17 billion Deepwater contract to Integrated Coast Guard Systems (ICGS).

-During the first three years of the initial five-year contract the Coast Guard re-evaluated the Deepwater program in July 2005, expanding requirements due to post-9/11 mission needs, which expanded the program to 25 years and a total of $24 billion.
+During the first three years of the initial five-year contract, the Coast Guard re-evaluated the Deepwater program in July 2005, expanding requirements due to post-9/11 mission needs, which expanded the program to 25 years and a total of $24 billion.

-Since July 13, 2007, Deepwater became part of the newly created Acquisition Directorate (CG-9).
+In July 2007, Deepwater became part of the newly created Acquisition Directorate (CG-9).

-The Program Executive Officer (PEO) for Deepwater since June 8, 2007 is RADM Ronald J. Rábago.
-His predecessors include RADM Gary Blore and the "founding father of the IDS", RADM Patrick M. Stillman.
+The Program Executive Officer (PEO) for Deepwater from June 2007 was RADM Ronald J. Rábago.
+His predecessors included RADM Gary Blore and the "founding father of the IDS", RADM Patrick M. Stillman.

 Integrated Coast Guard Systems has participated in joint Integrated Product Teams (IPTs) with the Coast Guard since the inception of the Deepwater program.
 Oversight of contractor performance by the government is largely non-existent, due to contract language developed by the contractor.
 A major performance metric was IPT meeting attendance.

 ICGS subcontracts with more than 600 suppliers in 41 states, as well as manufacturers from around the world.